Agency 14: Legal

 Bylaws are also likely to change from time to time.
 The process of changing them must be done in a way that does not contravene the law, or fundamentally change what the community stands to achieve by its existence.
 The Legal Affairs Agency monitors the process to ensure compliance.
 Once the bylaws have been adopted or amended, the agency again ensures that they have been implemented properly.

 Normally, the process of monitoring the environment and the community to check for changes and guide their implementation is tedious.
 The Legal Affairs Agency works with contractors to pick out changes and design how best to respond to them.
-The agency also works through operational presidencies that help agencies to conform to changes and implement various regulations.
+The agency also works through regulatory presidencies that help agencies conform to changes and implement various regulations.
 The automated system carries regular information updates to get participants and community public servants up to speed with changes.
 It also ensures that people are drawn to these updates, through applicable digital marketing communication strategies.

 Legal advice

 As agencies go about their operations, they may need legal input to ensure they are on track.
 The Legal Affairs Agency helps agencies with legal advice as needed.
-The agency can do this by having operational presidents interact with the agencies involved or recommending legal experts who can offer hands-on assistance to the presidencies that need it.
+The agency can do this by having regulatory presidents interact with the agencies involved or recommending legal experts who can offer hands-on assistance to the presidencies that need it.

 The community may also run into legal issues with external entities.
 The Legal Affairs Agency is responsible for seeking out-of-court resolutions to issues.
 When this fails, the agency spearheads the community’s legal effort.
 The agency engages quality legal experts to pursue its issues in law courts, and to adopt resulting judgments in its operational guidelines, regulations, and bylaws.